 The Lord's timing makes me smile sometimes.
 This week I'm teaching our youth group about Joseph.
-Specifically Genesis 37, where Joseph had some crazy dreams that he would one day be blessed by God and rule over many.
+Specifically, Genesis 37, where Joseph had some crazy dreams that he would one day be blessed by God and rule over many.
 His brothers, in a jealous rage, ripped the 'coat of many colors' off his back.
 Then they tossed him in a cistern and left him for dead.
-Alas one brother had the idea they could makes some money off the deal so they sold him into slavery instead.
+Alas one brother had the idea they could make some money off the deal so they sold him into slavery instead.

-Of course I didn't experience anywhere near the trauma Joseph did as a seventeen year old boy but I've always drawn hope from his life.
+Of course, I didn't experience anywhere near the trauma Joseph did as a seventeen-year-old boy but I've always drawn hope from his life.
 Pondering this, I made some notes and applications that would work in speaking to the youth of our church.
 I even shared with our pastor about a "Joseph moment" I had the day I left for college.
 I remember that day vividly.
 I've told my wife for years how that drive was a major turning point in my life.
 Wouldn't you know it, the day after I shared that story with pastor, my mother sent a birthday card with a few photos.
 One of which was this:

 That's me, the day I left for college.
-I had no idea there were any pictures of the occasion.
+I had no idea there were pictures of the occasion.
 Notice there's a guitar and ton of stereo equipment but no sight of clothes or clean sheets.
 Ha!
 I was known to rattle the walls of our dormitory.

 If you've read my previous blogs you'll remember that this was a bittersweet time in my life.
 My step-dad took his own life just two months earlier.
 Now as the youngest child, I was about to leave my mother alone after being widowed and empty nested in the same summer.